mcaveniathor/posh/README.md

 # Description
 This is a command-line tool which obtains the number of listings for the given brand (and optional query term) from the website Poshmark.

+## Note
+Poshmark's API is limited to 5000 results for such a query

 ## Usage

 ```